MarioStanke/git-workflows/README.md

 The remote repository on GitHub is called **origin** by default.

-To make the changes from your local master branch (current HEAD0 also in the `origin` repository on GitHub do
+To make the changes from your local master branch (current HEAD also in the `origin` repository on GitHub do
 ```
 git push origin master
 ```